Indicia-Team/indicia-docs/administrating/warehouse/importing-uksi.rst

 You should have been provided with the original UKSI Microsoft Access database, as "curated" by London Natural History Museum.

+In the list of tables, right click on the ORGANISM_MASTER table, select to copy it, then right click again and paste it, setting the new table name to ORGANISM_MASTER2.

 To export the data into a text file format ready for the import, create the following queries in your database.
 To add each query in Microsoft Access, first, create the query in Design View by following these steps: